1980 Tampa Bay Buccaneers season: Week 7: at Houston Oilers

-October 19, 1980, at the Houston Astrodome, Houston, Texas

 Lee Roy Selmon was held ineffective by Oilers tackle Leon Gray.
 Behind the blocking of Gray and tight end Dave Casper, Earl Campbell rushed for 203 yards.
 Coach McKay singled out rookie linebacker Scot Brantley for praise, but for the most part the Buccaneers' play was marked by missed tackles and mental errors.
 The receiving corps was especially prone to errors, with receivers frequently running wrong routes or being penalized for illegal formation or pass interference.
 The poor play of the receivers contributed to the coaching staff's decision to sign a receiver.
 Their first choice was Gerald Carter, who had been one of the last training camp cuts, but Carter had to clear recall waivers and was claimed by the New York Jets.
 San Francisco 49ers and ex-FSU receiver Mike Shumann was signed instead.
 The Buccaneers had to play many inexperienced players, with rookie Andy Hawkins taking Dave Lewis' place, all of the regular interior offensive linemen injured, and guard Ray Snell too ill to start.
 Two starters on the line, center Jim Leonard and left guard George Yarno, had a combined 1 year of NFL experience between them.
 Right guard Greg Roberts' place was taken by former Jets starter Darrell Austin, who had caused Roberts' knee injury by falling on him.
 Austin had no starting experience with the Buccaneers.

 Week 8: at San Francisco 49ers

-October 26, 1980, at Candlestick Park, San Francisco, California

 Mike Washington's 14-yard interception of a Joe Montana pass set up a 2-yard Doug Williams touchdown run to give the Buccaneers a third-quarter lead.
 The 49ers took the lead back on a Ray Wersching field goal, but Garo Yepremian added a field goal with 47 seconds left to provide the winning points.
 The kick left Yepremian just two shy of becoming the ninth player to kick 200 career field goals.